sohaib023/T-Truth/README.md

         e- Press Ctrl-Z to undo an incorrectly marked seperator. f- Repeat the process until all rows and columns of all tables have been marked.
 (Only move to the next step once you've ensured it.)
-    5- Convert the row-column seperators into cell boxes and refine the cell boxes: a- Edit -> Evaluate initial cells
+    5- Convert the row-column seperators into cell boxes and refine the cell boxes: b- Select the Row/Column merging tool:
-            Note: Once this step is taken you cannot go back to adding/removing column or row seperators. b- Select the Row/Column merging tool:
             - Edit -> Mark Row/Col Span
             or
             - Ctrl + M
-            (Make sure that this is done, otherwise it can cause problems) c- Click on a table to select it. (selected table will be highlighted). d- To mark two vertically adjacent cells as a single cell, press LEFT mouse button from the top cell and drag the mouse to the bottom cell. e- To mark two horizontally adjacent cells as a single cell, press RIGHT mouse button from the left cell and drag the mouse to the right cell. f- In case if a mistake is made in merging the cells, repeat step 5.a to re-initialize the cells. g- Once you are done with a given table press Ctrl + M to deselect the current table. h- Repeat the process for all the tables. (steps 5.c onwards) 6- Save the ground-truth file:
+        c- Click on a table to select it. (selected table will be highlighted). d- To mark two vertically adjacent cells as a single cell, press LEFT mouse button from the top cell and drag the mouse to the bottom cell. e- To mark two horizontally adjacent cells as a single cell, press RIGHT mouse button from the left cell and drag the mouse to the right cell. h- Repeat the process for all the tables. (steps 5.c onwards) 6- Save the ground-truth file:
         - File -> Save Ground Truth